Back To Schedule

 Once the task and modality framing is in place, we examine how audio is represented inside models - waveforms, spectrograms, tokens - and what these formats enable or constrain.

-Only then do we turn to model architectures themselves: CNNs, RNNs, Transformers, Diffusion models, and hybrids.
-Each comes with its own strengths, structure, and computational properties.
+Then we turn to model architectures themselves: CNNs, RNNs, Autoencoders, U-Nets, Transformers and hybrids, and a quick look at Diffusion techniques.
+Each comes with its own structure, computational properties and tradeoffs.
+Examples provide concrete illustrations of the concepts.

 The focus is conceptual: a clean overview to clarify the terrain, not dive into implementation.
 A starting point for navigating the audio ML space with purpose.